-Morby loves to tell listeners about places and how he has been living in each one.
+Morby loves to reveal places and how his thoughts change in each one.
 Introspective lyrics on the track “Sundowner” and the whirring sounds of the Mellotron laced through the guitars chords show a wandering man who is stuck meandering across towns, finding the same things every place he goes to and always trying to keep the sun shining over him.

 One of Morby’s greatest skills as a songwriter is his ability to personify places, emotions and thoughts.
-With “Sundowner” listeners are led by the hand to a place where the sun shines differently on the terrain and cars whiz past the unpronounced beauty of the midwest on stretching highways.
+With “Sundowner,” songs lead by the hand to a place where the sun shines differently on the terrain and cars whiz past the unpronounced beauty of the midwest on stretching highways.